cnamqui/graphql-worker-threads-exer/README.md

 ## Linting
 using ESLint in favor of TSLint due to the deprecation of the latter (https://github.com/palantir/tslint/issues/4534) using prettier plugin for eslint as well

+## Issues
+the RDAP service will sometimes time out and/or exit with a non-zero code.